cwdcwd/github-universe/blog-post.md

 ### Conclusion
 The Github Universe event was a great experience.
 The open source community is alive, thriving and growing.
-The imporantance of software has reached deeply into all industries and aspected of our economy and governement.
+The imporantance of software has reached deeply into all industries and aspects of our economy and government.
 Github is a driving factor in all this and the "Universe" that it has created is impactful beyond just technology on social, economic and political levels.

 ![octokat](https://raw.githubusercontent.com/cwdcwd/github-universe/master/images/2016-09-15_180253690_E637B_iOS.jpg)